What to Do if Your Water Heater Is Leaking

 Thermostat

+A leaking water heater could also be the result of the thermostat being turned up too high.
+This can cause excess pressure that the pressure relief valve must disperse.
 The typical range for hot water heater settings should be around 120 to 140 degrees Fahrenheit.
 This creates enough heat for your hot water without becoming excessive and causing a leak.
+Additionally, regularly monitoring your water heater’s temperature settings can help prevent overheating and reduce the risk of leaks.

 Inlet and Outlet

+The inlet and outlet are often the most common sources of water heater repair as they can start to cause leaking.
+This is because fittings can become loose and cause leaking.
 This is especially common in older water heaters that have been running for a long time.
 They can start to loosen, leaving more leeway for leaks to occur around the inlets and outlets.
+This could be as simple as replacing the parts.

 Tank Corrosion